wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/plan-your-tenant-microsoft-365/includes/3-examine-components-enterprise-mobility-security.md

     Intune is a cloud-based Enterprise Mobility Management (EMM) service that enables an organization’s workforce to be productive while keeping its corporate data protected.
 Intune integrates closely with Azure AD for identity and access control.
 It's also used for device and application management.[Intune's device management](/mem/intune/fundamentals/what-is-device-management?azure-portal=true) capabilities are used to configure and protect user's devices, including Windows PCs.
 Intune device management capabilities support the following enrollment types:

  -  [Bring Your Own Device (BYOD)](/enterprise-mobility-security/solutions/enable-byod?azure-portal=true) enrollment.
 This enrollment type lets users enroll their personal phones, tablets, or PCs to Intune.
  -  [Corporate-owned Device (COD)](/enterprise-mobility-security/solutions/issue-corp-devices?azure-portal=true) enrollment.
 This enrollment type enables management scenarios like automatic enrollment, shared devices, and pre-authorized enrollment requirement configurations.
-For added security, organizations can even require multifactor authentication to enroll a device to Intune.
+For added security, organizations can even require multi-factor authentication to enroll a device to Intune.
 Once a device is enrolled, Intune can configure device features and settings to enable secure access to company resources.

   :::column-end:::